 I met my wife, some of my closest friends, started my own business, got to live in an unbelievable country, visit some of the most incredible places and grew so much as a person.
-I’m not usually one for corny stuff like this but I’m a walking Peru tourist board ambassador and I mean every word.
+I’m a walking Peru tourist board ambassador.

 KW: The obvious question to that then, is why move back?